 Hoops will generally come in sets of six, being the number on a standard croquet lawn.
 One hoop (the first) will be marked with a blue top, and one (the last) with a red top.
 Otherwise hoops usually have a white painted finish.

 Refer to Hoop Specification and Approvals for details.

 Tournament Standard Hoops

 A tournament or club standard hoop will meet the above regulations, and will in addition have a 'carrot' shape on the end of each hoop leg.
-The carrots should be heavy, conical in shape, and will ensure a firm setting for the hoop in the ground.
+The carrots should be heavy, tapering in depth, and will ensure a firm setting for the hoop in the ground.
 Some hoops (not generally available in the UK) have fins on the legs below ground level for the same purpose, but these are really only suitable for sandy soil as the fins may be easily damaged in harder ground.

 There are two main types of tournament hoop on sale in the UK.
 The traditional hoop is made from cast iron, and may have a visible seam running up the inside of the legs.
 These have a slightly rougher finish, and are favoured by the majority of croquet clubs.
 Both Townsend and Jaques hoops are of this type.

 The newer type of hoop is made from welded bright steel bar, and has a more perfectly round upright, and a smoother finish.
 These are sometimes criticised as being 'too easy to run', as the smooth surface is more likely to let a ball slip through.
 The Aldridge and Omega hoops are of this type.
 In addition, the Omega hoops have an adjusting mechanism using offset rotatable carrots, for ease of setting the hoop gap accurately.